 How do you install theOUTlet?

-	- Check out the below installation video!
+- Check out the instructions and installation videos HERE

 Is this available in Canada?

 - Yes theOUTlet was tested and approved by Intertek and is listed as cETLus rated.
 You can find our listing on the Intertek website.

 - Learn more about the ETL mark HERE.

 - Are you going to make outlets for other countries?